This is a fixed-text formatted version of a Jupyter notebook

 4. Save new Event List and writing a modify HDU index table

-If one does not want to save the events files and directly perform the pulsar analysis, this step is not required as well as the step of the meta data handling.
-However, be aware that for large dataset, the computation of phases can take tens of minutes.
+If you do not want to save the events files bur rather directly perform the pulsar analysis, you can skip both this step and the step of the handling metadata.
+However, be aware that for large datasets, the computation of the phases can take tens of minutes.

 [31]: